Methods

 • Transportation aids – these devices can consist of wheelchairs or powered scooters that can further help a child with their movement in school and beyond.

 Overall, assistive technology can be used universally.
 It is important to include everyone in these new ideas that come into society so that anyone who is interested can get involved.
 Equal opportunities are crucial for everyone, and children who have Cerebral Palsy can have a difficult time participating in things.
 By removing these barriers, these children can have the same opportunity!
 They can thrive and break through social, physical, and cultural stereotypes.
 By using assistive technology, parents can set their children up for success.
-Children with Cerebral Palsy can, and do, have brilliant futures ahead.
+Children with Cerebral Palsy can and do have brilliant futures ahead.

 Read More